Skip to Main Content

 Land Acknowledgement @ FCC

-About these Treaties
+About the Maryland Treaties

-There were several treaties and agreements made between the colonial government of Maryland and the indigenous tribes that inhabited the region.
+• There were several treaties and agreements made between the colonial government of Maryland and the indigenous tribes that inhabited the region.
 These treaties covered a variety of topics, including land rights, trade, and military alliances.

-It is worth noting that many Maryland treaties were not recorded or documented in a systematic manner, and much of what is known about them comes from colonial records and accounts, which can be incomplete or biased.
+• It is worth noting that many Maryland treaties were not recorded or documented in a systematic manner, and much of what is known about them comes from colonial records and accounts, which can be incomplete or biased.

-The following list is not comprehensive.
+• The following list is not comprehensive.
 If you are looking for information about specific treaties or agreements between the Maryland government and indigenous tribes, start by consulting MAYIS, from the Maryland State Archives (OpenAI).

 Selected Maryland Treaties